Approach / Inspiration

 Exhibitions / Awards

-My paintings are in Newfoundland and Labrador government collections, corporate collections and in private collections at home and abroad.
-In my many years painting, my work has appeared in numerous group exhibitions, some of which include the following:
+In my many years painting, my work has appeared in numerous group exhibitions and fundraising auctions.
+Selected exhibitions include the following:

-Botanical Art Society of Newfoundland and Labrador (BASNL) - founding member
+Botanical Art Society of Newfoundland and Labrador (BASNL) - 2016 to present